 This Programme is designed for those students seeking to work in the banking & financial services.
 Moreover, it will provide a stepping stone to students who are interested in enrolling on professionally recognised qualifications such as the Chartered Financial Analyst (CFA) programme.
-The BSc (Hons) Finance Programme will cover both the theoretical and practical approach to issues pertaining to the finance area.
+The BSc (Hons) Finance programme will cover both the theoretical and practical approach to issues pertaining to the finance area.
+A minor in Law is offered to deepen students' knowledge in business law with an added emphasis on investment & financial services legislation.